Europe shares pause after best start of year in decades

 By Blaise Robinson and Alistair Smout

-PARIS/LONDON, Feb 27 (Reuters) - European shares edged higher on Friday, pausing after their best start to the year since regional benchmarks began in late 1986, but still supported by positive earnings reports.
+PARIS/LONDON, Feb 27 (Reuters) - European shares dipped on Friday , pausing after their best start to the year since regional benchmarks began in late 1986, while Airbus was boosted by a strong earnings report.

-Shares in Airbus were up 7.5 percent after it posted a sharp rise in operating earnings, also announcing its biggest ever dividend.
+Shares in Airbus were up 6.6 percent after it posted a sharp rise in operating earnings.
+The rise represented a gain in market value of over 2.5 billion euros ($2.8 billion), roughly the price of six A380 superjumbos.

-Bank of Ireland rose 7.2 percent after posting its first annual profit since the financial crisis, while shares in International Airlines Group rose 2.8 percent upgrading its 2015 profit forecast by more than 20 percent.
+Shares in International Airlines Group rose 2.7 percent after the owner of British Airways upgraded its 2015 profit forecast by more than 20 percent, after reporting a 81 percent jump in profit last year as oil prices tumbled.

-Bucking the trend, Belgian telecom company Belgacom’s shares lost almost a 10th of their value after quarterly profit and 2015 forecasts came in below market expectations.
+The 50 percent drop in crude prices since mid-2014 has greatly reduced input costs for airlines overall, as jet fuel accounts for around a third of the sector’s operating costs.

-Belgian firm UCB fell 5.1 percent after the pharmaceutical company profit outlook missed analyst expectations.
+Bucking the trend, UCB fell 5.1 percent after the Belgian pharmaceutical company profit outlook missed analyst expectations.

 About two-thirds into Europe’s earnings season, 55 percent of companies have met or beaten analyst forecasts.
 Fourth-quarter earnings are set to grow 14.9 percent, according to Thomson Reuters I/B/E/S, which would be Europe’s best earnings season in 3-1/2 years.